 “Tourists don’t know where they’ve been, travelers don’t know where they’re going.” – Paul Theroux

-What the fuck does this even mean?
+What on earth does this even mean?
 They booked the trip, right?
 Of course they know where they’ve been!
 Stop trying to divide tourists and “travelers” in categories.
-We’re all on vacation, taking a trip, and we all know where we’re going, and we all get lost sometimes.
+We’re all on vacation, we’re all on a trip, and we all know where we’re going, and we all get lost sometimes.

 “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail” – Ralph Waldo Emerson